This website uses only technical or equivalent cookies.

 Giulia Pieri - Gastroenterology Unit, Department of Internal Medicine, University of Genoa, IRCCS Ospedale Policlinico San Martino, Genoa, Italy

-Edoardo G. Giannini - Gastroenterology Unit, Department of Internal Medicine, University of Genoa, IRCCS Ospedale Ploclinico San Martino, Genoa
+Edoardo G. Giannini - Gastroenterology Unit, Department of Internal Medicine, University of Genoa, IRCCS Ospedale Ploclinico San Martino, Genoa.
+Corresponding author - egiannini@unige.it

 How to Cite